 Specific properties that are required for equipment capabilities shall be presented as equipment capability properties.

 Equipment capability properties may contain nested equipment capability properties.

 Table 223 defines the relationships for the equipment capability property.
+Table 224 defines the attributes for the equipment capability property.